 Largely speaking, your life will be include school, homework, extracurriculars, test prep, social time, and family time.
 Some of these will be really important to your college application, while others won't be.

 If a major goal of your high school life is to get into the best college you can, then you need to structure your life around maximizing your chance of success.

 There are a couple of common time sinks that don’t end up contributing to your college application as much as you think they do.

 Time Sink #1: Time-consuming, ineffective extracurriculars.
 Typically, extracurriculars will take up the most time outside of coursework.
 Certain activities take up a ton of time but aren’t very impressive to the top colleges if you’re not performing at an elite level.
 I’d like to single out a few common ones:

-- Volunteering: Some students think that 1000 hours of volunteering service is a lot more impressive than 200 hours.
-It’s not – especially if you’re doing something straightforward like delivering hospital samples or serving frontline at a soup kitchen.
+- Volunteering: Some students think that 1,000 hours of volunteering service is a lot more impressive than 200 hours.
+It’s not—especially if you’re doing something straightforward like delivering hospital samples or serving front line at a soup kitchen.
 You can get “credit” for volunteering with just, say, an hour per week.
-Again, hundreds of thousands of students volunteer across the country – it’s not just that special unless you make it special.
+Again, hundreds of thousands of students volunteer across the country—it’s just not that special unless you make it special.

-As you can see, the pattern is that it’s very easy to spend time on activities that are very common, very time-consuming, and very indistinguishable from what everyone else is doing.
+As you can see, the pattern is that it’s easy to spend time on activities that are very common, very time-consuming, and very indistinguishable from what everyone else is doing.

-Time Sink #2: Hard classes that you don’t need to take.
+Time Sink #2: Hard classes you don’t need to take.
 As I mentioned above, you really don’t need to take AP Biology if it’s especially hard for you.
 It’s easy to get caught up in what everyone else is doing, but you don’t have to play the same game.
 If you drop AP Biology, you might be able to take two AP courses in other subjects you like more.